Pictured above is a westward view of Puget Sound and Olympic National Park via my home QTH (at 200' above sea level).

 I earned my Novice and General Class amateur radio licenses in 1990 (during Solar Cycle 22) thanks to great training classes led by W3WN (then-WN3VAW) at the Community College of Allegheny County (in Pittsburgh, PA), then my Advanced Class license in 1991, and eventually earned my Amateur Extra Class license in March, 2010.
 I am also presently licensed in Japan as JO4FND.

 My station is capable of (and typically operating on) 100% solar power via my 520-watt Kyocera PV system, since 2007.

 Riley (aka "Papa Whisker") and I monitor many HF, VHF, and UHF "furquencies", and can typically be found on the 20, 40, 80 and 160 meter bands, within CW portions and on / around 14.250, 7.177, 3.777 and 1.843 MHz, on the W7AW repeater at 441.800 MHz (Tone: 141.3hz) in West Seattle, the WW7PSR repeater at 146.960 (Tone: 103.5hz) and the K7PP repeater system at 443.400 MHz (Tone: 123hz) across western Washington.

-BTW, for DSTAR, since December 2012, I've been using two nifty Raspberry Pi computers to support my 70cm DVAP and other digitial modes.
+BTW, for DSTAR, since December 2012, I've been using two nifty Raspberry Pi computers -- one to support my 70cm DVAP and other to support the new DV3000 chip (via NW Digital Radio).
 Weighing in at a few ounces and using only a few watts of (solar) power, they demonstrate that a few milliamperes of continuous operation can go many miles (or kilometers)! :)